uoftweb/constitution/README.md

 - Prepare an annual budget for the group as well as budgets for specific events
 - Keep track of the blank bank checks and receipts

-### Project Manager
+### Resource Director

-The Project Manager shall:
+The Resource Director shall:

 - Keep track of the list of current active projects registered under the club
 - Keep track of the list of members working on the certain projects.
 - Ensure and regulate the projects and leaders working under the projects
+- Moderate communications channels.
+- Setup meeting rooms (virtual)
-- Cooperate with the Resource Manager
+- Cooperate with the Technology Chief

+### Technology Chief

+The Technology Chief shall:

+- Responsible for maintaining the permissions to access into the Github accounts
+- Responsible for maintaining Github configurations
+- Responsible for configuring communication channels (Discord,..)
+- Work with Project and Workshop Directors to curate resources.
+- Gain/remove permission for individual users and project leaders
+- Maintain the access and passwords for paid services and files
+- Keep track of all assets currently controlled by the club
+- Store the passwords and account names the Github, Club email, servers, Google Drive, and other paid and free services

 ### Public Relations

 The Public Relations shall:

 - Manage and maintain updates from the Faculty Liaison
 - Find and book venues to hold these events.
 - Advertise the events within UofT regulations in the form of hackathons, entrepreneur social events, and professional company recruitment events
 - Put together a team of members, if help is needed to run the events
 - Seek professionals and companies for sponsorships, professional seminars and talks